 Best Puzzle: Melissa & Doug Safari Wooden Chunky Puzzle

-Around the age of 2, they'll start to fine tune some of their fine motor skills and some will be able to identify shapes, animals, and such.
+Need an interactive gift for a 2-year-old boy?
+At this age, they'll start to fine-tune some of their fine motor skills and some will be able to identify shapes, animals, and such.
 Why not indulge all of these new milestones with a fun wooden puzzle that will have them saying "roar" and more.

 Parents are fond of toys by Melissa and Doug because they are often made of wood and not plastic.
 They'll delight in watching their child try to figure out where all the pieces go and the 2-year-old will be so proud when they accomplish it.